Liberty, Freedom, and Opportunity

 For the past five years, Steve has served the State as a Colorado State Representative.
 Several colleagues refer to him as the "Liberty Democrat" because Steve believes in liberty, freedom and opportunities for every Coloradoan.
 "That is what we fight for.
 That is what I will always fight for", Lebsock says.

 The Office of State Treasurer requires a solid knowledge of the needs of the citizens to safeguard liberty, freedom and opportunity.
 As State Treasurer, Steve will invest our tax dollars locally, when possible, and with a steady hand.
 It is also a high priority for Steve to reform and improve the Unclaimed Property division in the Treasurer's Office, in order to put that property back into the hands of Coloradoans.
-Colorado needs a Treasurer who will protect PERA and honor our commitment to the Public Employees Retirement Association and support our State employees and retirees.
+Colorado needs a Treasurer who will protect PERA and honor our commitment to the Public Employees Retirement Association and support our teachers, State employees and retirees.